Zekromaster/ModpackDL/README.md

 }
 ~~~~

 I suggest using an actual json file or hjson file, instead of writing an object by hand, but you can theorically dynamically generate a modlist.
+"IGNORE" can be used as an url to have mods that must be added manually (for licensing needs or because the mod itself is not published online).
+You can also avoid specifying an url entirely.

 ## Usage
 ~~~~
 var dl = require('modpackdl');
-dl.executeDL(modpackJsonObject, modsFolder)
+dl.download(modpackJsonObject)
 ~~~~

 or

 ~~~~
 var dl = require('modpackdl');
-dl.executeDL(modpackJsonObject, modsFolder).then( function(){
+dl.download(modpackJsonObject).then( function(){
 	//Your stuff
 }.catch(function(){
 	//Error handling